-Pages allows you to manage and add pages to your website, designer tools lets you design and create buttons, typography and layout options (it's an additional $2.99 / monthly but well worth the upgrade), media lets you manage your media library and so on.
+Pages allows you to manage and add pages to your website, designer tools lets you design and create buttons, typography and layout options, media lets you manage your media library and so on.

 Next in line is the blocks icon which allows you to drag and drop predefined blocks of content (sliders, hero content, etc) into your website to make building something out incredibly quick and efficient.